Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: System Architecture

 \subsection{Software Architecture}

-The proposed system includes several major modifications to the existing Kimera-VIO and Kimera-Semantics pipelines described in~\cite{Rosinol21ijrr-Kimera,Rosinol20icra-Kimera}.
-A diagram showing the general architecture of the proposed system is given in Fig.~\ref{fig:architecture}.
+Figure~\ref{fig:architecture} reports the overall architecture of the proposed system, including the \vislam system and the free-space mapping module.

 \myParagraph{Multi-Camera Kimera-VIO} Previously, Kimera was limited to perform tightly-coupled visual-inertial odometry using a stereo or RGB-D camera.
 The proposed version of Kimera is modified to accept monocular image data ---potentially from multiple cameras--- coupled with IMU data.
 The Monocular-VIO frontend is split into two; IMU data is preintegrated with interpolation on both endpoints according to standard methods~\cite{Forster15rss-imuPreintegration}.
 The image data is then processed using tools from OpenCV \cite{OpenCV} to detect features (goodFeaturesToTrack) and track them across frames.
 5-point RANSAC is then applied on the tracked features to remove outliers at each keyframe; keyframes are triggered depending on the number and quality of the tracked image features.
 In addition to visual and inertial data, we use also wheel odometry measurements.
-Towards this goal, we chain relative poses provided from the onboard wheel odometry sensors (at 100Hz) to estimate relative poses between keyframes and then use those as relative pose factors in the factor-graph-based VIO backend.
+The relative pose between two frames from the wheel odometry data (multiple measurements between each keyframe-pair are chained together) is used with a tunable noise model as a factor in the VIO backend's factor-graph.
 The features, preintegrated IMU measurements, and odometry measurements are then sent to the VIO backend module, which performs fixed-lag smoothing using all the available measurements.